 The primary and supervising evaluators shall sign and date each formative assessment/evaluation and deliver it to the educator.
 The educator shall sign the report within five (5) school days of receipt and may include a written response using the Educator Response Form.
 The educator's signature shall denote receipt of the report, not agreement with its contents.
-A copy of the signed report shall remain with the educator a.
-Educators Rated Unsatisfactory or Needs Improvement Overall b.
-Educators Rated Proficient or Exemplary Overall
+A copy of the signed report shall remain with the educator.